risawitama/verbose-potato/README.md

-## To the guy who invented zero... thanks for nothing.
+## Why didn’t the orange win the race?
+It ran out of juice.